-With all the different specialized trailers being pulled by freight transportation companies across the world, covering every stretch of road imaginable…. most likely you have seen your fair share of lowboy trailers (even though you may not have known it).
-A lowboy trailer, also known as a double drop, low loader, low-bed, or a float depending on what part of the world you are in, is a semi-trailer with a drop deck.
+With all the different specialized trailers being pulled by freight transportation companies across the world, covering every stretch of road imaginable…. most likely you have seen your fair share of low-boy trailers (even though you may not have known it).
+A low boy trailer, also known as a double drop, low loader, low-bed, or a float depending on what part of the world you are in, is a semi-trailer with a drop deck.
 A lowboy trailer has two drops in the deck, the first drop is right behind the gooseneck and the second drop is right before the wheels, this allows the trailer to sit extremely low to the ground.
 The drop in the trailer is designed to allow the ability to ship oversized items or equipment that exceeds normal height restrictions for transportation (which is typically any freight over 8′ high).

-Maximum Lowboy Well Length- 24 ft – 29.6 ft
+Maximum Lowboy Well Length: 24 ft – 29.6 ft

-Maximum Lowboy Well Height- 18 in – 24 in
+Maximum Lowboy Well Height: 18 in – 24 in

-Maximum Legal Width- 8.5 ft
+Maximum Legal Trailer Width: 8.5 ft

-Maximum Legal Freight Height- 11.5 ft – 12 ft
+Maximum Legal Freight Height For Trailer: 11.5 ft – 12 ft

-Maximum Legal Overall Load Height- 14 ft
+Maximum Legal Overall Load Height For Trailer: 14 ft

 The maximum overall weight is 40,000 pounds for a standard 2-axle Low-Boy trailer; but can take additional weight of up to 80,000 pounds depending on the number of axles the trailer possesses (weight of the trailer and weight of the load added together).